cagatayiba/BookListAppJsExamples/README.md

 ```

-*** Important Note: this project is created by following up a great tutorial made by
+***Important Note: this project is created by following up a great tutorial made by
-*** Travesy Media youtube channel
+Travesy Media youtube channel <br />
 The full tutorial video can be found via [this](https://www.youtube.com/watch?v=JaMCxVWtW58) link